ckt1031/discord-captcha-bot/README.md

 - Node.js version 16.9.0 or later (**Recommended:** Latest LTS)
 - NPM version 7.0 or later (**Recommended:** Latest)
 - A Discord Application with a bot account
-- A Google reCAPTCHA v2 API key
+- CAPTCHA provider API sitekey and secret.

 ## Docker setup